 WeChat has achieved a 93% user penetration rate in first tier cities in China.
 This figure could be very powerful as the majority of WeChat users are between 15 to 40 years old, the group most well-known for having the strongest purchasing power in the country.

 But even with the richest population and biggest spenders all captured at the same time, how many of them are actually spending money through the app?
 In fact, 300 million users have bound their credit/bank cards to WeChat pay and 500 million transactions occur daily on the platform.

 So how much is that translated into dollar terms?
 WeChat alone has driven a total amount of 209.7 billion RMB of information consumption, which accounts for 4.7% of China’s total information consumption.
-Meanwhile, it also stimulated traditional consumption by 333.9 billion RMB– Just imagine how much your business will miss out without utilizing the power of this platform!
+Meanwhile, it also stimulated traditional consumption by 333.9 billion RMB– Just imagine how much your business will miss out on without utilizing the power of this platform!

 #2: The Capacity to Engage the Right People

 Making sure that advertisements posted on social media reach exactly who you want to target are surely among a marketers’ top concerns.
 That is one of the major advantages you can get from advertising on WeChat.